10 expenses to keep in mind when buying a home

 It's no secret: a new home means spending money on renovations and decorations!
 From getting a lawnmower to buying new curtains, you could say that making yourself feel at home, for real, is priceless.
 This is especially true if you're moving away from an urban centre and need to buy a second car to commute a few more kilometres each day.

 Despite these unavoidable expenses, some municipalities are trying to make homeownership more affordable by providing a variety of grants.
-Families who want to live in downtown Montreal, for instance, can receive up to $15,000.
-You can also take advantage of the Home Buyers' Plan (HBP), which lets you withdraw up to $35,000 from your RRSPAttention, this link will open a new tab., without paying taxes or penalties.
-It's a great way to keep a few extra bucks in your bank account.
+For example, if you want to buy a new property in Montréal and you don't have any children, you could receive $5,000 in assistance.
+Families may be eligible for up to $15,000.
+You can also take advantage of the Home Buyers' Plan (HBP), which lets you withdraw up to $35,000 from your RRSP, without paying taxes or penalties.
+It’s a great way to keep a few extra bucks in your bank account.

 Bonus!
 A break when it comes to repaying your HBP

-If you use the Home Buyers' Plan (HBP) to buy your home, you don't have to start paying it back right away.
+If you use the HBP to buy your home, you don't have to start paying it back right away.
 In fact, your annual repayments don't start until the second year after you buy your home, and you have up to 15 years to repay the amounts withdrawn.
-For instance, if you bought your home in 2020 and withdrew $25,000 from your RRSP through the HBP, your first repayment wouldn't be until 2022.
-Just remember that you would have to include it in your 2022 tax return.
-That means you would have to repay a little over $1,600 a year for 15 years.
+For instance, if you bought your home in 2024 and withdrew $60,000 from your RRSP through the HBP, your first repayment wouldn’t be until 2029.
+That means you would have to repay a little over $4,000 a year for 15 years.

 Long story short, before you buy your dream house, you'll need to do a little math—but now you're better equipped to do it!